rosbit/duktape-bridge/README.md

  - string and []byte are acceptable
  - array slice of primitive types and string are acceptable. e.g. []bool, []int
  - map with string as the key type is acceptable. e.g. map[string]interface{}
+ - a pointer of struct is acceptable, which will be converted to a js class instance
  - the returned result can contains at most 2 result.
 If it has 2 results, the 2nd one must be type `error`.
 The non-nil error will cause a js exception.